 - read at least Part one of KCSIE (or, for staff that do not work directly with children, Annex A) and confirm that they have done so.
 Each time Part one of KCSIE is updated by the Department for Education, staff will be updated on the changes either at a central INSET briefing or via online training - understand key information contained in Part one (or, for staff that do not work directly with children, Annex A) of KCSIE.
 The School will ensure staff understanding by training and/or discussion during INSET sessions - receive training in safeguarding and child protection regularly, in line with advice from the West Sussex Safeguarding Children Partnership.
-Training will include online safety and harmful sexual behaviours (including peer-on-peer sexual violence and harassment).
+Training will include online safety (including the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and harmful sexual behaviours (including child on child sexual violence and harassment).
 It will also include Prevent awareness training, to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism, are able to challenge extremist ideas, and know how to refer children and young people for further help - undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively, including online.
 The School provides these via, for example, staff meetings and email